antonkulaga/scala-js-binding/README.md

 * define properties as reactive variables (Scala.Rx is used) that allows to make complex event flow in a reactive way
 * use some play clases that make working for binding-framework easier
 * have a tree of scala viewclasses in your app
-* some useful predifined controls (like select and codeview) that you can extend
+* some useful predefined controls (like select and codeview) that you can extend
 * work with linked data (rdf data) in a convenient way, bind html to RDF properties

 Bindings are done in a following way.
 For instance taken following html: